CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 >
 >This goes back to knowledge representation and ontologies, universe and domain.
 And most languages are abstract and general purpose.
 How we represent ideas (that can go beyond text) most is embodied in a given domain.
 But there isn’t a “general truth”.
 >
 >The difference is to build something closer and for the legal domain rather than applying a general purpose language to a specific domain.
-As every time we generalize we loose dimensions, so when using this general rules they may not fit a specific domain.
 >
+>As every time we generalize we loose dimensions, when using this general rules they may not fit a specific domain.
+>
 >There is also the issue that such a frozen hierarchical structure may not allow various roles or attributes by nodes.
+>
-An alternative solution can be found with graph-Databases, whereas each node has several attributes.
+>An alternative solution can be found with graph-Databases, whereas each node has several attributes.
 And they don't need to be so hierarchical, in additon to the fact that chart-Databases may be seen as a visually & conceptually preferable representation.
 >
+>As a matter of fact, data structures is where most time and resources get consumed, for tasks such as cleaning, transforming, etc.
+>
->As a matter of fact, data structures is where most time and resources get consumed, for tasks such as cleaning, transforming, etc. While graph databases show a nice aspect of blending two solutions in a not-so-hierarchcial way, it all depends on what data is available and what the output should be, as there is no general “right/best” solution.
-And in the case of unstructured data, this sin't manageable by SQL, so yet another case "monster" data.
+>While graph-Databases show a nice aspect of blending two solutions in a not-so-hierarchical way, it all depends on what data is available and what the output should be, as there is no general “right/best” solution.
+>
+>And in the case of unstructured data, this isn't manageable by SQL, so yet another case of "monster" data.

 #